cw-ec/reports_creation/components/README.md

 ### Report Builders

 Each report has an associated report builder script.
-These scripts can be found in the builders folder in this directory.
+These scripts can be found in the builders subdirectory of this directory.
 The builder script is responsible for building and exporting the report PDF.
 This includes all parameters for text, page and layout style.
-The builder take the data and other essential parameters from the generator script and uses them to produce the report.
+The builder reads the data and other essential parameters from the generator script and uses them to produce the report.

 For PDP, APD, MPS, IDR reports the parameters are as follows: